 Finding Alzheimer’s Care in the Austin Area

-Our full-time nurse and round-the-clock dementia care experts continuously monitor health and changes in behavior.
-Services can be adjusted and added to their personal care plan to fit dynamic needs.
+We provide a full-time nurse and round-the-clock dementia care experts who continuously monitor our residents’ health and behavioral changes.
+Services can be adjusted and added to their personal care plans promote well-being and give family members peace of mind.

 Visit Award-Winning Memory Care at The Retreat

-The Retreat at The Philomena can be a resource in your journey to find Austin-area Alzheimer’s and dementia care.
+Memory care in The Retreat at The Philomena can give the gift of quality time back to your family.
+Our team members can be a resource in your journey to find Austin Alzheimer’s care and dementia care.
 Contact us to learn more.